 Research and planning will save you a stack of time and money.

-With the amount of apps, software and programs around, it is more about knowing what ones will work, compared to ones that are too complex for the average business owner to use on a regular basis.
+With the number of apps, software and programs around, it is more about knowing what ones will work, compared to ones that are too complex for the average business owner to use on a regular basis.

 Go with what you have, package up what you do.